wp-plugins/mibbit-webchat/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Change the default settings via Settings -> Mibbit Webchat
 4. Place &lt;!-- mibbit_webchat --&gt; in your page and/or blog
+5. Make me happy and make a donation (see the settings page)

 == Frequently Asked Questions ==